UV1 Cancer Vaccine Description For 2022

-Ultimovacs's UV1 is a peptide-based vaccine inducing a specific T-cell response against the universal cancer antigen telomerase.
-As a universal cancer vaccine, UV1's unique mechanism of action can be applicable to most cancer types.
+Ultimovacs ASA's UV1 is a peptide-based vaccine inducing a specific T-cell response against the universal cancer antigen telomerase.
+As a universal cancer vaccine, UV1's unique action mechanism can apply to most cancer types.
 Unlike algorithm-selected vaccine peptides, the UV1 peptides contain epitopes documented by cancer patients' immune systems.
 In addition, the UV1 universal cancer vaccine candidate leverages the high prevalence of the human telomerase (hTERT) to effectively across the dynamic stages of the tumor's growth and microenvironment.

 UV1 Cancer Vaccine Indication

+The UV1 telomerase peptide vaccine has demonstrated robust immune response induction and promising clinical activity in several malignancies.
 Ultimovacs has a long-standing commitment to the development of UV1-based treatments for melanoma.
-Malignant melanoma is a skin cancer with a significant and unmet medical need for improved treatments.
+Malignant melanoma is a skin cancer with a significant and unmet medical need for improved therapies.
 More than 130,000 new cases of melanoma are diagnosed worldwide every year, and an estimated 50,000 people die from metastatic melanoma every year.

 October 25, 2022 - Ultimovacs ASA announced that the first patient had been randomized in the LUNGVAC study.
 The study in non-small cell lung cancer is the fifth Phase II clinical trial in which UV1 is being investigated in combination with checkpoint inhibitors.